-Visiting Petra is right up there on so many people’s bucket lists.
+Visiting Petra in Jordan is right up there on so many people’s bucket lists.
 If you’re reading this you’re most likely planning a trip to this amazing place.
 When I had the chance to visit, I couldn’t wait to tick it off my bucket list!

 History Behind Petra